k21971/EvilHack/doc/evilhack-changelog.md

 - Make spheres' explosions passive as well as active
 - Don't grant tame djinni from lamps/potions if player is petless
 - The Staff of the Archmagi keeps curse protection from Magicbane
+- Change feedback when the Staff of the Archmagi absorbs a curse